wordofwarning/wordofwarning.org/current/2014-spring/prototype/index.md

 [Tickets: £11/6](https://contactmcr.com/whats-on/12664-proto-type-theater-the-good-the-god-and-the-guillotine/booking) | Special offer: buy ten + get one free
 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 70 minutes with no interval.
+The performance lasts approximately 70 minutes with no interval; it is entirely sung with a live, generated sound-track (*Proto-type can can provide a copy of the lyrics in advance,  please email<info@habarts.org>*); there are large-scale projections.
 Age advisory: 14+

 ####Q&A
 Following a short break, there will be a post-show talk with the company.